 If you know your flight attendant friend is excited about heading to a certain city or country, you can opt for a specified location guide.

-However, since you probably don’t know where a flight attendant is heading next, why not get them a world-focused book?
+However, since you probably don’t know where one flight attendant is heading next, why not get them a world-focused book?

 A reliable option that covers all bases is the book Lonely Planet: Where to Go When.